org-metaeffekt/metaeffekt-bom-essentials/docs/03-sbom-to-dashboard.md

-# Monitoring Vulnerabilities using SBOM
+# Monitoring Vulnerabilities using an SBOM

 Based on SBOMs outputs supporting vulnerability monitoring and vulnerability assessment can be generated.